Fruit Bites: Meet the Orange

 Q: So where do we find you?

 Orange: Same place as always, the produce section of the grocery store.
-When I'm doing the juice thing, you can find me refrigerated in a carton or jug.
+When I'm doing the juice thing, you can find me in a carton or jug in the fridge.
 Or you can find my juice in the freezer as frozen concentrate to mix up with water at home.

 Just make sure if you drink me that you choose 100% juice.
 Orange drinks are cheap imitations of me.
-Orange drinks have added sugar that you don't need, and they aren't as healthy.
+They have added sugar that you don't need, and they aren't as healthy.

 Q: Why are you sometimes called a "navel orange"?